 - Is not performing work that requires a license from the Contractor’s State License Board.

 What if I get it wrong?

+It is critical to make sure that you’re categorizing your workers correctly.
 If you misclassify someone as an independent contractor when they’re really an employee, the penalties are steep!
 And they’re even steeper if you do it on purpose.